IHE/ITI.SeR/SeR.md

 ### 3.79.1 Scope

 This transaction is used by the Authorization Decisions Verifier to query for Access Decsions Decisions, granted and managed by the Authorization Decisions Manager.
-These Access Decisions are created to disclose specific clinical data.
+These Authorization Decisions are created to disclose specific clinical data.

 The information required to perfom Authorization Decisions shall be conveyed with the